-8.1 All non-emergency medication is kept in a lockable cupboard in the school nurse's office.
+8.1 All non-emergency medication is kept in a lockable cupboard in the medical centre.
 Pupils with medical conditions know where their medication is stored and how to access it.

-8.2 Staff ensure that medication is only accessible to those for whom it is prescribed.
+8.2 Staff ensure that medication is only accessible to those for whom it is prescribed or consented to by parents.